netlify/gocommerce/README.md

 {"sku": "my-product", "title": "My Product", "prices": [{"amount": "49.99"}], "type": "ebook"}
 </script>

-The minimum required is the SKU, title and at least one "price".
+The minimum required is the Sku, title and at least one "price".
 Default currency is USD if nothing else specified.

 ### Mail templates (Not implemented yet)